kneitinger/kneitinger.github.io/_posts/2016-06-27-sys-exploration.markdown

 receive flags for `amidi` to store the data to a file called mpd_dump.syx.
 First, I navigated to the <span style="font-family: 'Press Start 2P', cursive; font-size: 11px;padding:2px;"> SysEx Tx</span> page so as to not clutter the dump with realtime button press info.
-Then after running the following command, I pressed the enter knob to initiate the tranfer, and pressed Ctrl+C to stop recieveing:
+Then after running the following command, I pressed the enter knob to initiate the transfer, and pressed Ctrl+C to stop receiving:

 {% highlight text %}
 $ amidi -p hw:1,0,0 -r mpd_dump.syx